 With DISCO Review sampling, you can search for a randomized subset of documents within your entire set or any subset to get an idea of what they contain.
 Here’s how it works:

-From the DISCO search bar, enter in one of the following new queries:
+In the DISCO Review search bar, enter one of the following new queries:

-- sample(10, tag(by firstname.lastname@example.org)) to get ten random documents tagged by email@example.com.
+- sample(10, tag(by firstname.lastname@example.org)) – Gives you ten random documents tagged by email@example.com

 Some important items to note:

 - IF you search or refresh the page, it will give you a new random subset of documents.

 - IF you give it a number that is more than the search results, it will give you the total number of search results.

 - IF you use the sample query, sort order for search results is disabled.